 Affolter Gannon has extensive experience handling medical malpractice cases against doctors, surgeons, hospitals, and health care providers.
 Affolter Gannon has recovered millions of dollars in medical malpractice settlements for our clients.

-Many bad outcomes from medical care are not due to negligence.
+Many bad outcomes from medical care are not due to negligence go to this article.
 Medical malpractice happens when a patient is injured due to deviation from the standard of care.
 Common types of medical malpractice cases are:

 Failure to Diagnose a Disease or Medical Emergency

 A patient may be harmed by a physician’s failure to timely diagnose and treat a condition.
 Doctors are required to rule out dangerous conditions.
 Delays in diagnosis may result in death, surgery, or may reduce the treatment options and length of a patient’s life.

 Affolter Gannon has handled many types of failure to diagnose medical malpractice cases including:

 - Failure to diagnose brain bleeding or aneurysm.